Site Map

 Some of these symptoms could be mistaken for gastroenteritis, in the absence of laboratory tests.
 Bear in mind, vitamin D toxicity is extremely rare, so most doctors will never come across a case.

-If the condition is not treated, excess calcium may be deposited inside kidneys, heart and other organs, which could be life-threatening.
+If the condition is not treated, excess calcium may also be deposited inside kidneys, heart and other organs, which could be life-threatening.

 Treatment of vitamin D toxicity